owncloud/docs/docs/antora-site-structure.md

 The ownCloud documentation consists of a main repo named `docs` and additional product repos like the clients or others which are included as content sources defined in `site.yml`.

 Our setup is made in a way, where each repo can build it's own content individually for testing and checking validity.
 Only the build of main repo `docs` creates documentation which is pushed to the web.
-There is one exeption, pdf's are created AND pushed via the CI from _each_ content source.
+There is one exception, PDF's are created AND pushed via the CI from _each_ content source.

 ```